 It’s designed purely for symmetry.
 It is the mirror image of the turn signal stalk on the left side of the column, which also houses the windshield wiper functions.
 But because of its size and location, you can’t really see it behind the steering wheel.
 (See the photo above.
-It’s on the right.)
+Hint: It’s on the right.)

 In a week of driving the Mercedes-Benz GLA 250 4MATIC, I’ve grabbed that shifter a dozen times looking for it to control the wipers.

 It’s a flimsy device that is begging to be snapped off at some point, and it requires concentration to figure out where reverse is.
 Either of these should’ve eliminated this bad design from consideration.